pangduckwai/PiDisplay/README.md

 # PiDisplay
 Setup and use the Pi OLED HAT by Waveshare

-The **1.3" OLED Display HAT for [Raspberry Pi](https://www.raspberrypi.org/)** is a display HAT as the same size of a [Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/).
-The information provided by the manufacturer [Waveshare Electronics](https://www.waveshare.com/) is somewhat awkward, I decided to document my journey here, along with the Python script I adopted to control the display.
+The **1.3" OLED Display HAT for [Raspberry Pi](https://www.raspberrypi.org/)** is a display the same size of a [Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/).
+The information provided by the manufacturer [Waveshare Electronics](https://www.waveshare.com/) is somewhat awkward, so I decided to document my journey here, along with the Python script I adopted to control the display.

 ## Hardware
-The display attaches to a Pi Zero via the GPIO.
-It is a 128 x 64 1.3" blue OLED display with a 5-ways joystick on one side, and 3 buttons on the other:
+The display attaches to a Pi via the GPIO.
+It is a 128x64 1.3" blue OLED display with a 5-way joystick on one side, and 3 buttons on the other:
 * Driver: SH1106
 * Interface: 4-wire SPI, 3-wire SPI, I2C